ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Which of the following statements about luxury do you agree with?”

 In a similarly green vein, many people are opting to rent items rather than buy them, particularly in categories such as fashion and jewellery.
-Sustainability and tapping into the circular economy are at the heart of this growth, although that only 10% are interested in renting clothes indicates that this growth is likely to be gradual.
-Meanwhile, 23% say that they are interested in buying second-hand clothes, a joint high point across the tracker, though this figure lags behind in Asia where still only 14% are keen.
+Sustainability and tapping into the circular economy are at the heart of this growth, although that only 7% are interested in renting clothes indicates that this growth is likely to be gradual.
+Meanwhile, 22% say are interested in buying second-hand clothes, though this figure lags behind in Asia where still only 17% are receptive.

 Increasing numbers of wealthy individuals are also gravitating towards brands which have a genuine sustainable ethos and positioning.
-Half (48%) are interested in buying sustainable products such as electric cars or organic clothing.
-A similar share (47%) also said that they are now concerned about the climate crisis, while 44% are trying to reduce their personal carbon footprint in everyday life.
-Meanwhile, one-quarter (24%) have reduced or eliminated their consumption of meat, rising to 36% in Europe but standing at just 11% in Asia as of Q2.
+Almost half (45%) are interested in buying sustainable products such as electric cars or organic clothing.
+A slightly higher share (50%) are also now concerned about the climate crisis and the geopolitical stability in the world (58%), while 40% are trying to reduce their personal carbon footprint in everyday life.
+Meanwhile, 23%have reduced or eliminated their consumption of meat, rising to 34% in Europe but standing at just 12% in Asia.

 Back to Top